-We started series on our Social Media outlets that run every Monday.
+We started this series on our Social Media outlets that run every Monday.
 This series features the amazing lives of people who are well-known who also happen to have (or had) a disability of some kind.
 The emphasis of this and our View From a Wheelchair series is to highlight that people live incredible lives with or without any disability.
 We all have things to cope with; some are just more apparent.
 Those things never define who we are.
 Rather it is what we do in life that matters.
 Much of what I post is from the internet, so I doubt that I have permission to post photos, but I will post the source when appropriate.

 1/27/25